-- A person may not become or continue as a Member of the Trust if: 1.1 - 1.1.1 he is under 16 years of age at the date of his application or invitation to become a Member (as the case may be); - 1.1.2 he has demonstrated aggressive or violent behaviour (such as verbal assault, physical assault, violence or harassment) at any NHS hospital, NHS premises or NHS establishment against any of the Applicant Trust's or (as the case may be) the Trust's employees or other persons who exercise functions for the purposes of the Trust whether or not in circumstances leading to his removal or exclusion from any NHS hospital, premises or establishment; - he has been confirmed as a 'vexatious complainant' in accordance with 1.1.3 the relevant Applicant Trust or (as the case may be) - the Trust policy for handling complaints; 1.1.31.1.4 - 1.1.41.1.5 he has been removed as a member from another NHS foundation trust; - 1.1.51.1.6 he has been deemed to have acted in a manner contrary to the interests of the Applicant Trust or (as the case may be) the Trust; - he fails or ceases to fulfil the criteria for membership of the Public 1.1.61.1.7 Constituency or the Staff Constituency; or - 1.1.71.1.8 he has been dismissed (otherwise than by reason of redundancy) from a position of employment with the Trust. - 1.2 Where the Trust is on notice that a Member may be disqualified from membership, or may no longer be eligible to be a Member, or it appears to the Secretary that a Member no longer wishes to be a Member, the Secretary shall give the Member 14 days written notice to show cause why his name should not be removed from the Trust's register of Members.
+- 1.1 A person may not become or continue as a Member of the Trust if: - 1.1.1 he is under 16 years of age at the date of his application or invitation to become a Member (as the case may be); - 1.1.2 he has demonstrated aggressive or violent behaviour (such as verbal assault, physical assault, violence or harassment) at any NHS hospital, NHS premises or NHS establishment against any of the Trust's employees or other persons who exercise functions for the purposes of the Trust whether or not in circumstances leading to his removal or exclusion from any NHS hospital, premises or establishment; - 1.1.3 he has been confirmed as a 'vexatious complainant' in accordance with the relevant - 1.1.4 Trust policy for handling complaints; - 1.1.5 he has been removed as a member from another NHS foundation trust; - 1.1.6 he has been deemed to have acted in a manner contrary to the interests of the Trust; - 1.1.7 he fails or ceases to fulfil the criteria for membership of the Public Constituency or the Staff Constituency; or - 1.1.8 he has been dismissed (otherwise than by reason of redundancy) from a position of employment with the Trust. - 1.2 Where the Trust is on notice that a Member may be disqualified from membership, or may no longer be eligible to be a Member, or it appears to the Secretary that a Member no longer wishes to be a Member, the Secretary shall give the Member 14 days written notice to show cause why his name should not be removed from the Trust's register of Members.
 On receipt of any such information supplied by the Member, the Secretary may, if he considers it appropriate, remove the Member from the Trust's register of Members.
 In the event of any dispute about entitlement to membership, the dispute shall be resolved in accordance with the procedure set out in paragraph 2.1 of Appendix 4 of this Annex 8. - 1.3 All Members of the Trust shall be under a duty to notify the Secretary of any change in their particulars which may affect their entitlement as a Member.